DeeStarks/negotium/README.md

 # Negotium

 A simple, lightweight, and easy-to-use task/job queue for Python.
-It tries to mimic the implementation of celery and celery beat, but without the complexity and overhead.
+It tries to mimic the implementation of celery and celery beat, but without the complexity and overhead to setup.
 For now, it offers only a minimal set of features, which will be expanded.
 It also currently only supports Redis as the broker; however, it is planned to support other brokers in the future.

 ## Installation